lena0429/intro-to-linked-lists/README.md

 base case 1 : if head.val equal target, then return true base case 2: if head is null, then return false

+n = # of nodes
+Time Complexity: O(n)
+Space Complexity: O(n)

+We are going to have O of n runtime because we make a call for every node of the linked list.
+We also have O of n space because each of those calls by the time we bought them out at a base case, we would have to store those on the call stack.
+The worst case scenario is if our target is not found within the linked list.

+## Get Node Value
+* interative solution
+n = # of nodes
+Time Complexity: O(n)
+Space Complexity: O(1)

+* recursive solution
+base case 1: if head is null, then return null base case 2: if index is 0, return head.val

+n = # of nodes
+Time Complexity: O(n)
+Space Complexity: O(n)

 ## Video
 Watch the full tutorial video from freeCodeCamp on <a href="https://www.youtube.com/watch?v=Hj_rA0dhr2I&list=PLq40WqbjDuSwoiI-l1CyfPeW6nTwHTuAg&index=4">Youtube</a>